chrludwig/websec-BBCode/README.md

 1. Make sure you have JDK >= 7 installed
    (Both OpenJDK and Oracle's JDK should work.)
+2. Download and, if necessary, unpack the project source code (either as a Git repository clone or as a ZIP archive).
-2. In the top level directory, run `./mvnw clean install`.
+3. In the project top level directory, run `./mvnw clean install`.
    (On its first run, this will also download Maven.)
-3. Run the application in its embedded Tomcat by calling `java -jar target/BBCode.war`.
+4. Run the application in its embedded Tomcat by calling `java -jar target/BBCode.war`.
 Alternatively, you can also deploy target/BBCode.war into a standalone Java Web container (Tomcat, Jetty, Glassfish, ...) of your choice.
+5. Navigate your browser to <http://localhost:8080/>